Nursing and Midwifery Board of Australia - Safety and quality guidelines for nurse practitioners

 Nurse practitioners must meet the NMBA’s Nurse practitioner standards for practice (2021).

-The Nurse practitioner standards for practice are the core practice standards by which performance is assessed in order to obtain and retain the right to practise as a NP in Australia.
+The Nurse practitioner standards for practice are the core practice standards by which performance is assessed in order to obtain and retain the right to practise as an NP in Australia.
 They form an integral part of the regulatory framework designed to assist NPs to deliver safe and competent care and are used by the NMBA to:

 Each year as part of the renewal of registration process, NPs are required to make a declaration that they have (or have not) met the registration standards for the profession.
 The annual declaration is a written statement that NPs submit and declare to be true.

 The NMBA and the Australian Health Practitioner Regulation Agency (Ahpra) have developed a nationally consistent approach to auditing health practitioners’ compliance through mandatory registration standards.
-If chosen for audit, a NP will be required to provide further information to support the annual declaration made each year as part of their renewal of registration.
+If chosen for audit, an NP will be required to provide further information to support the annual declaration made each year as part of their renewal of registration.

 The NMBA and Ahpra operate in a co-regulatory model in some jurisdictions and may not be the only entities involved in undertaking audit activities should they arise.